Free Native Plants for Schools and Community Projects

 - Find out how to become a volunteer grower (PDF) for this program.

 - Find out how to apply to receive free plants (PDF) from this program.
-This is the 2018 spring application.
-The 2018 fall applicaiton will be posted mid-2018.
+This is the application for our fall 2018 cycle.
+Applications are due July, 22, 2018.

 2017 Plants Distributed